Who We Are

 Vice Chancellor, Educational Services, California Community Colleges Chancellor’s Office

-Funding support for the Carnegie Math Pathways – Statway and Quantway is provided by:
+Funding support for the Carnegie Math Pathways – Statway and Quantway has been provided by:

-The William and Flora Hewlett Foundation, the Bill & Melinda Gates Foundation, the Lumina Foundation, ECMC Foundation, The Kresge Foundation, the Carnegie Corporation of New York, the Great Lakes Higher Education Corporation, and the National Science Foundation’s grant DUE-1322844.
+The William and Flora Hewlett Foundation, the Bill & Melinda Gates Foundation, the Lumina Foundation, ECMC Foundation, The Kresge Foundation, the Carnegie Corporation of New York, Ascendium Education Group, and the National Science Foundation’s grant DUE-1322844.

 Senior Project Director